Questions about Chinese Medicine

 What is Guasha?

-Questions about Chinese herbal treatments
+Questions about Chinese herbal prescriptions

 How do I take the herbs?

 Herbs will usually be prescribed in granule (dissolved in hot water), tablet, capsule or liquid form.
 Your practitioner will carefully explain how you take your prescription.

 What are the herbs made of?